PhilPasu/Alpha-researches/README.md

 ### What you’ll find here
 - Exploratory research notebooks
-- Early-stage quantitative ideas
+- Quantitative ideas on trading strategies
-- Notes on crypto derivatives, risk management, and market microstructure
 - Experiments that may later evolve into more formal papers or strategies

 > ⚡ This is an evolving sandbox — expect drafts, iterations, and plenty of experiments.